Here are some reviews of films coming out at the theater this week as well as others that may be in theaters or newly on home video.

 Weed the People

-- Excerpt: A smart, vitally important documentary look at medical marijuana, how it is helping real Americans right now, and why Big Pharma has ignored its healing properties.
+- Excerpt: A smart, vitally important documentary look at medical marijuana and CBD oil, how it is helping real Americans right now, and why Big Pharma has ignored its healing properties.

 What They Had